-Your Academic Liaison Librarian can help you plan your search strategy.
-Don’t forget to bring your concept table to the appointment with your Academic Liaison Librarian.
+Academic Liaison Librarians can help Honours students, Higher Degree Research students, and staff plan search strategies.
+Don’t forget to bring your concept table to your appointment.

 - Aromataris, E., & Riitano, D. (2014).
 Systematic reviews.
 AJN, American Journal of Nursing, 114(5), 49–56.

 - Belter, C. W. (2016).
 Citation analysis as a literature search method for systematic reviews.
 Journal of the Association for Information Science and Technology, 67(11), 2766–2777.

 - Booth, A. (2016).
 Searching for qualitative research for inclusion in systematic reviews: a structured methodological review.
 Systematic Reviews, 5(1), 74.

 - Bramer, W. M., De Jonge, G. B., Rethlefsen, M. L., Mast, F., & Kleijnen, J. (2018).
 A systematic approach to searching: an efficient and complete method to develop literature searches.
 Journal of the Medical Library Association, 106(4).